We offer shipping to all areas across Australia.

 $48.95 AUD

-Ideal for entomologists, nature enthusiasts, or anyone fascinated by the unique fauna of New Zealand, this book serves as a crucial resource for understanding these extraordinary creatures.
-Delve into the complexities of their taxonomy and discover the secrets of a group that plays a pivotal role in our understanding of evolutionary biology.
-Get your copy of 'Fauna of NZ 67 Peloridiidae' today, and explore the incredible world of New Zealand's endemic moss bugs!
+This book is an indispensable resource for entomologists, nature lovers, and anyone curious about New Zealand's unique fauna.
+Dive into the intricate taxonomy of these extraordinary insects and unlock the secrets of this pivotal group crucial to our understanding of evolutionary biology.
+Order your copy of 'Fauna of NZ 67 Peloridiidae' today and embark on a journey through the incredible realm of New Zealand's endemic moss bugs!

 Pages: 78